afsalthaj/myblog/posts/2018-04-16-monad-transformers.markdown

 ```

-That said, let's dont' assume Compose useless for this reason.
+That said, let's don't assume Compose useless for this reason.
 For instance, it has got a Traversable.

 ``` scala